CuriousYoda/tiktok-downloader/README.md

 ## How to use
 - You need to have chrome browser installed.
 - Set up the folder path to download tiktoks in the properties file
-- If you get a Captcha error, please set up a custom verifyfp value in the property file.
-Here is [how to create a verifyfp](https://www.youtube.com/watch?v=MgjorCvPzxg)
 - Run "Python tik-tok-scraper.py".
 - TikToks will be downloaded to the folder you specified.
 User photos will be saved to a folder name with User Full Name and Hashtag photos to a folder named with that hashtag